SEKOIA-IO/documentation/docs/xdr/features/detect/anomaly.md

 ![!](/assets/xdr/rules/anomaly/172630813-fc957ee3-0b28-45d1-ace7-696a7208213e.png){: style="max-width:100%"}

-Then anomaly identified raise an alert that you can visualize as follows.
+The anomaly identified raises an alert that you can visualize as follows.

 ![!](/assets/xdr/rules/anomaly/172631385-a6054d11-3b42-45ff-b4ca-7f98b3a1ec9e.png){: style="max-width:100%"}